George Villiers, 1st Duke of Buckingham: Self-promotion through the arts

-Rubens' other major commission, Equestrian Portrait of the Duke of Buckingham (1625) is accounted "the finest state portrait of its date in England".
+Rubens's other major commission, Equestrian Portrait of the Duke of Buckingham (1625) is accounted "the finest state portrait of its date in England".
 The original was destroyed in a fire at the Le Gallais depository in St Helier, Jersey, on 30 September 1949, but a sketch by Rubens is now in the Kimbell Art Museum.
 A summation of his career to date, it depicts Buckingham as Lord High Admiral of the fleet that is just visible in the background.
 Several other personal references are also incorporated.
 As Master of the King's Horses, he sits on a Spanish jennet (a breed he introduced to Britain), lifting a baton as his horse rears on command.
 Beneath him, the sea god Neptune and a naiad adorned with pearls indicate the duke's dominion over the sea.
 Overhead, a winged allegory of Fame signals victory (which nevertheless evaded the commander in real life) with trumpet in hand.
 Privately Rubens noted Buckingham's "arrogance and caprice" and predicted that he was "heading for the precipice".